-Most of have been there – and if not yet, the day will surely come: looking at ourselves and our body in the mirror, examining the bits we don't like, the parts that could be smaller, larger, smoother or just not there at all.
+Most of have been there – and if not yet, the day will surely come.
+Looking at our naked body in the mirror, examining the bits we don't like, the parts that could be smaller, larger, smoother or just not there at all.
 At the same time we are also bombarded with images of perfect bodies in the media, so it's no wonder failing to have a positive body image is a common issue.

 Indeed, dissatisfaction with one’s own body and a corresponding lack of positive body image is evident in many countries across the world.
-Studies such as that conducted by Andrea Pelegrini and Edio Petroski in 2010, involving sample populations from 24 countries, have shown that such poor body image can cause people to radically alter their nutritional intake in an effort to address perceived problems.
+Studies such as that conducted by Andrea Pelegrini and Edio Petroski in 2010, have shown that such poor body image can cause people to radically alter their nutritional intake in an effort to address perceived problems.

 As seen in this study, body disaffection often begins in childhood, with the authors referencing a previous study that almost half of all schoolchildren observed were dissatisfied with their body weight.
 Meanwhile, the link between a positive body image and self-worth has been firmly established, such as in a publication by Hesketh et al.,(2004), which focused on obesity in adolescents.

-K. J. West (2017) sought to observe the effects of nudism on positive body image, self-esteem and happiness, initially through comprehensive surveying and analysis and subsequently via real-life naturist activities.
+In 2017 K. J. West sought to observe the effects of nudism on positive body image, self-esteem and happiness, initially through comprehensive surveying and analysis and subsequently via real-life naturist activities.

 West hypothesised that greater engagement in naturism would correlate with a higher level of general satisfaction.
 He recruited 849 British adults with a range of ages, ethnicity, sexualities and genders.
 West presented them with a survey designed to ascertain ‘the effects of naturist activity on life satisfaction, mediated by improved body image and self-esteem’.